 erfa represents the study program Earth Sciences.
 It helps to diversify the studies with various events during the semester, excursions to the fields and other culinary delights.

-The Erasmus Student Network (ESN) is a European-wide student organisation, created to support and develop student exchange.
-ESN Zürich aims to ensure that all international students in Zurich feel at home, have a great time, meet a lot of new people, get a good glimpse at Swiss student life and Swiss culture in general.
-We organize a big Welcome-party and all kinds of fun events, all year long.
-We also set up buddy programs, provide information and may even come and fetch you at the airport when you arrive!
-In a word, we are here to make your stay a better one.
+Erasmus Student Network (ESN) is a European-wide student organisation with the goal to promote the social and personal integration of the exchange students.
+ESN Zürich aims to ensure that all international students in Zurich feel at home, have a great time, meet a lot of new people, get a good glimpse of Swiss student life and Swiss culture in general.
+To achieve this, we organise welcome parties and all kind of fun events, all year long.
+We also connect international students with local buddies and provide information about the life in Zurich.
+In a word, we are here to make your stay the best!

 ETH Entrepreneur Club